unused/ruby-ftw/slides.md

 The snippet uses some database abstraction and queries alls users that were created in the last three days...
-...or in the other way: users where created at is greater than equal 3 days ago
+...or in the other words: users where created at is greater than equal 3 days ago

 For this presentation I decided to build a package that offers this time handling from scratch.
 For sure in a very simplified version, but we should end